kaghog/sutLab/docs/population.md

   - MiD2017_Wege.csv

 ### 5) OpenStreetMap (Hannover)

-This data set is *only needed if you run a MATSim simulation* or enable mode choice in the population synthesis.

 - [Geofabrik Niedersachsen](https://download.geofabrik.de/europe/germany/niedersachsen.html)
 - Download the data set for **Niedersachsen** in *osm.pbf* format ("Commonly used formats"), which is state of Hannover